 Jesus closed the door, then turned to me, shaking his head.

 “That guy is too much,” he said.
 “Sometimes I think he’s looking for reasons to keep people out of here.
 I don’t know, almost two thousand years on the job.
-I think he’s just a little burnt out.”
+Just between you and me, I think he’s just a little burnt out.”

 He shrugged, and gave me a little tap on the shoulder.